Cilgerran: History

 Cilgerran Castle, strategically built in 1100 at "Cenarth Bychan", high above the River Teifi, is the castle from which Owain of Powys is said to have abducted Nest in 1109.
 Originally in Cantref Emlyn (Emlyn Is-Cych), Cilgerran came under Norman control with the building of the castle, from where the Lordship of Cilgerran was administered.
-The Welsh under the Lord Rhys regained control from 1164-5 (the date of the first recording of the name "Cilgerran") to 1223.
+The Welsh under the Lord Rhys regained control from 1164-65 (the date of the first recording of the name "Cilgerran") to 1223.
 By 1204 the town was beginning to grow, with 22 taxpayers recorded in 1292.

 The Hundred of Cilgerran was established in 1536.
 It was a marcher borough; Owen, Lord of Kemes, described it in 1603 as one of five Pembrokeshire boroughs overseen by a portreeve.
 Cilgerran (as Kilgarren) appears on a 1578 parish map of Pembrokeshire.
 Although the town remained small it was considered one of the main market centres in Pembrokeshire in the early 17th century, with mainly Welsh demographics.

 The principal occupations throughout Cilgerran's history were farming, salmon fishing and slate quarrying.
 In 1895 salmon of 38 and 43 1/2lb were caught in coracle nets.
 The town's market ended in the early 20th century, there was no further quarrying after 1936 and the castle had been allowed to become a ruin since the 16th century, partly as a result of nearby quarrying.
 At least since 1833 Cilgerran has been referred to as a village.

-A rare visit by a white stork to the town was photographed in April 2016.
+A rare visit by a white stork to the village was photographed in April 2016.